EliasB8/100-days-of-code/log.md

 ### Day 78: September 21 Monday, 2020

 **Today's Progress**: Finally, I manage to complete the first project of the d3 module @freecodecamp.
 It assed all the tests but It will need some better styling which I will do it tommorow.
 Here is the link => https://codepen.io/EliasB8/full/YzqJQrj

+### Day 79: September 22 Tuesday, 2020

+**Today's Progress**: I completed the first project of the d3 module @freecodecamp.Changed the style, feel and look of it somehow and It is hosted on github Here is the link => https://eliasb8.github.io/US-GDP-Bar-Chart/